Mabel Thurston: Inter-war

-She returned to New Zealand in January 1920 and by March of that same year had taken up the position of matron at the King George V Military Hospital at Rotorua.
+Thurston returned to New Zealand in January 1920 and by March had taken up the position of matron at the King George V Military Hospital at Rotorua.
 From February 1923 to 1924 she was matron of Queen Mary Hospital, Hanmer Springs.
 In 1924 she applied for the position of matron of Dunedin Hospital and director of nursing with the Otago Hospital Board and was appointed to the position on 11 September 1924.
-However a member of the public approached a board member and told him that she was not in the best of health and didn’t meet the board’s requirement that applicants be no more than 45 years of age, though a candidate of up to 50 years would he considered if they had special qualifications.
+However, a member of the public approached a board member and told him that she was not in the best of health and did not meet the board’s requirement that applicants be no more than 45 years of age, though a candidate of up to 50 years would he considered if they had special qualifications.
 Thurston had stated she was 49 years old on her application.
 The board subsequently asked for her to provide a satisfactory certificate of health and a certificate of age.
 Thurston declined to provide the requested certificates and withdrew her application.
 She was 55 years old at the time.

-While Dunedin had concerns about her age it didn’t stop her serving as matron at Pukeora Sanatorium in Waipukurau from 1924 to early 1927, after which she retired to England in that same year.
+While Dunedin had concerns about her age it did not stop Thurston serving as matron at Pukeora Sanatorium in Waipukurau from 1924 to early 1927, after which she retired to England in that same year.

-World War II
+Second World War

-Although by now retired, she was elected to the committee of the New Zealand War Services Association when it was formed in the early days of World War II and worked as an official visitor for the association for the duration of the war.
+Although by now retired, Thurston was elected to the committee of the New Zealand War Services Association when it was formed in the early days of the Second World War and worked as an official visitor for the association for the duration of the war.
 With the exception of one period when she became ill from overwork, she traveled an average of 1,000 miles a month visiting New Zealand soldiers, airmen and sailors in British hospitals during the week as well as on weekend writing letters on their behalf to their parents.
 Originally, she made her visits by train, carrying heavy loads of gifts until the association provided her with a car and a female driver (first, A. Bauchop and later Betty Forsyth).

-Thurston died in London on 23 July 1960.